ph202107/nordlist/README.md

 - When connecting to the Obfuscated_Servers Group:
 "The specified group does not exist."

-Workaround - enable the 'Obfuscate' setting, and connect to supported locations through the "Countries" menu.
+Workaround - enable the 'Obfuscate' setting, and connect to supported locations using all lower-case letters.
+For example "nordvpn connect atlanta" will work, "nordvpn connect Atlanta" will fail.

 =================================